lakka-switch/documentation/_docs/howtobuild.md

 Somewhere during the build process process, a script will download and extract `tegra_mtc.bin` for you, directly from Google's servers (credits goes to vgmoose for that).

-You will encounter an error when compiling Linux, about an issue with `asm` includes.
-To fix this, delete the `linux-*` directory in the build directory, and try again.

 The output kernel, system image and release tarball will be placed in the `target` directory.